yzevm/typeorm-mock-unit-testing-example/README.md

 ## TypeORM mock unit testing examples with Jest and Mocha

-Example how to mock TypeORM for your blaze unit tests with Mocha and Jest
+Example how to mock TypeORM for your blaze unit tests with Mocha and Jest.
+It's a simple `express` server

 [![Build Status][travis-image]][travis-url]
 [![Coverage Status][coveralls-image]][coveralls-url]